 It’s now September 5, 2016, and for 8 months my thinking has been consumed with the thought of what the current election is doing to the Evangelical church.
 I’ve rewritten that first post and am attaching what I hope is my final draft.
 I started Meanderings in 2009 as place to process my own “random thoughts” so now I would welcome yours!

 I’m taking a risk with this one because I’ve been told that I should never talk about either religion or politics in public.
 This one does both.
 I feel like I need to publish it anyway because, as they say, “It’s my story and I’m stickin’ to it.”
 I simply need to tell it – once and for all.

-I submitted it to a blog on Patheos.com called Unfundamentalist Christians and it was published on September 26, the night of the first Democratic Debate.
+I submitted it to a blog on Patheos.com called Unfundamentalist Christians and it was published on September 26, the night of Trump’s first debate with Hillary Clinton.